navapbc/template-infra/docs/infra/set-up-custom-domains.md

 The `domain_name` must be either the same as the `hosted_zone` or a subdomain of the `hosted_zone`.
 For example, if your hosted zone is `platform-test.navateam.com`, then `platform-test.navateam.com` and `cdn.platform-test.navateam.com` are both valid values for `domain_name`.

-### 5. Update the application service
+### 6. Update the application service

-To apply the changes, run the following command for each environment:
+**For each application and each environment** in the network that should use the custom domain, apply the changes with the following command

 ```bash
 make infra-update-app-service APP_NAME=<APP_NAME> ENVIRONMENT=<ENVIRONMENT>
 ```

 `APP_NAME` needs to be the name of the application folder within the `infra` folder.
-By default, this is `app`.

 `ENVIRONMENT` needs to be the name of the environment.